holmesfems/PasswordBook/doc/PWD_PLAN.md

+Our need: different passwords for different domain, save password infomation, but others cannot get passwords from this information
 ## 约定
 * **PWDN**: global password remembered by user (N: 0,1,...)
 * **P.BOOK**: PasswordBook that save passwords of different domain for user